arcus/PBJ/agenda.md

 1. Make a copy of the `PBJ_text.txt` file.
 2. Change file extension from `.txt` to `.md`.
 3. Rename the file if you want.
 4. Toggle the preview to the file you are editing using the "Open Preview" button in the upper right of the development screen.
+You can alternatively press `Command K` then `V` to open the side by side view.

 ![The "Open Preview" button is the leftmost icon in the upper right of the development screen.](media/screenshots/toggle_preview.png)

 ### Text Formatting
 - headings